WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 ## The basics

+### Questing

+### Professions

+There are two broad classifications of professions in WoW, primary and secondary.
+In terms of making gold, we're only interested in primary professions.
+While secondary professions can make gold, they're orthogonal to the act of leveling, and so aren't within the scope of this guide.

+TODO: I'm not happy with the explanation of why we're only focusing on primary professions above, is it even true?

+Among the primary professions, there are two more divisions, gathering and crafting.
+While leveling, having gathering professions is strongly recommended.
+The extra, nearly passive, incoming gained through gathering professions is not to be discounted.

+#### Leveling your professions

+Leveling gathering professions while questing is easy, simply stop and gather each herb, mine each deposit, or skin each skinnable corpse you encounter while questing.

+**What to do if your professions fall behind** In the event that your gathering profession "falls behind", it is usually worth the effort to spend some time playing catch-up with that profession.
+A quick WWW search will easily yield tips on where to look for herbs, ore, or skinnable animals of an appropriate skill level for your current skill.
+{:.alert .alert-info}

+**What does it mean for a profession to "fall behind"?** A profession has fallen behind when you can no longer practice it in zones of an appropriate level for your character level[^zones-by-level].
+For example, Alice, a level 50 night elf hunter, is currently questing in Burning Steppes.
+Unfortunately, Alice hasn't been keeping up with her mining profession, and so her skill level is 135.
+The most common mining deposits in Burning Steppes are mithril, which require a mining skill of 150, so Alice is said to have "fallen behind" because she effectively can't practice mining in the zones in which she quests.
+{:.alert .alert-info}

 ### What can I sell on the auction house?

 Just about anything.
 Nearly anything can be sold on the auction house.
 If you